klogging/klogging.io/docs/concepts/log-events.md

 | Stack trace | Details about an exception or error, if one is associate with the event.               |
 | Items       | A map of useful information current at the time of the event.                          |

-Each event also has a unique, random ID that is printed by the [internal logger](../internals/internal-logger) for diagnostic purposes.
+Each event also has a unique ID that is printed by the [internal logger](../internals/internal-logger) for diagnostic purposes.